docker/docs/docker-hub/onboard-business.md

 The following section contains instructions on how to get started onboarding  your organization with Docker Business.

-## Prerequisites
+## Prerequisite

-Before you continue to on board your organization, you must have an active Docker Business subscription.
+Before you start to on board your organization, you must have an active Docker Business subscription.
 [Get in touch with us](https://www.docker.com/pricing/contact-sales/) if you haven't subscribed to Docker Business yet, and wait until your Docker Business subscription is active before beginning.

 ## Step 1: Create your organization

 The first thing to do is create an organization.
 An organization is a collection of teams and repositories that can be managed together.
+[Learn more](./docker-hub/orgs/).

-On the day that your Docker Business subscription begins, your organization's primary contact will receive a welcome email from Docker to guide you through creating a new organization or let you choose an existing organization for your Docker Business subscription.
+On the day that your Docker Business subscription begins, your organization's primary contact will receive a welcome email from Docker to guide you through creating a new organization or to let you choose an existing organization for your Docker Business subscription.

-After completing the steps from the welcome email, you can verify that your organization has been created and that your Docker Business subscription is active by going to [Billing Details](https://hub.docker.com/billing) and then clicking on your organization's name.
+After completing the steps from the welcome email, you can verify that your organization exists and that your Docker Business subscription is active by going to [Billing Details](https://hub.docker.com/billing) and then clicking on your organization's name.
 Under **Plan** you should see **Docker Business**.

 ## Step 2: Create teams